 After the storm has passed, be sure the system is safe before starting it back up.
 First, confirm there are no indicators of damage and clean any debris from around the system.
 Call TML Service Experts for an inspection if there is any damage or flooding to the unit.
 Once you’ve had the equipment inspected by a professional, turn the equipment back on immediately to help dry the home and limit mold from getting into the equipment or ductwork.

-If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call TML Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call TML Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.